- Our Recommendation

 - Chia seeds, ground flaxseed, and sunflower oil provide high levels of omega-3 and 6 fatty acids for a healthy coat and skin.

-Scout recommends Tylee’s for very sensitive dogs and dog parents that want to feed a human grade diet but do not have time to cook it for them or worry about making sure they are offering a balance of cooked ingredients.
+Scout recommends Tylee’s as one of the best organic dog food for very sensitive dogs and dog parents that want to feed a human-grade diet but do not have time to cook it for them or worry about making sure they are offering a balance of cooked ingredients.
 Since this dog food is $6 per lb when normally priced, it is not practical for those with really large dogs or a lot of dogs to feed.
 You also need to make sure to schedule deliveries and allow for space in your freezer to store the food.

 Note: Tylee’s is only available at Chewy.com but it can be shipped to you within 1-2 days.
 It comes packaged to remain frozen during transit.